cvam0000/map-design/README.md

 5. Open a pull request, describing the changes and enhancements you've made.

 Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) when contributing.
+To do : Add a code of conduct.

 ## License